mzazon/awesome-cloud-projects/azure/satellite-imagery-analytics-azure-orbital-ai/satellite-imagery-analytics-azure-orbital-ai.md

 ## Solution

 Azure Orbital provides a cloud-native satellite data processing pipeline that automatically ingests, processes, and analyzes satellite imagery at scale using Azure's advanced AI capabilities.
-This solution combines Azure Orbital's managed ground station service with Azure Synapse Analytics for big data processing, Azure AI Services for intelligent image analysis and object detection, and Azure Maps for geospatial visualization and context.
+This solution combines Azure Orbital's managed ground station service with Synapse Analytics for big data processing, Azure AI Services for intelligent image analysis and object detection, and Azure Maps for geospatial visualization and context.
 The integrated platform enables automated satellite data workflows that can detect objects, classify terrain features, monitor environmental changes, and generate actionable insights in near real-time.

 ## Architecture Diagram